PyCharm 2024.2 Help

 3. In the dialog that opens, type a filename.

-Editing Jupyter notebooks
+Export Jupyter notebooks

 The editor for Jupyter notebooks has two modes: the edit mode and the command mode.
-Depending on the mode you can either edit code in notebook cells or use keyboard shortcuts to perform specific actions with cells.
+Depending on the mode, you can either edit code in notebook cells or use keyboard shortcuts to perform specific actions with cells.

 Edit mode